Table of Contents

 Allegations against the Manufacturer of Humira

 Is there a lawsuit against humira?
+Yes.
 The two main issues raised by Humira lawsuits are the drug’s adverse effects and insufficient warnings.
 These lawsuits against Humira contend that AbbVie misrepresented the risks connected to the drug and that patients, as a result, developed major consequences.

 Several plaintiffs allege that using Humira caused them to experience adverse reactions, which they claim AbbVie failed to adequately disclose.
 The trouble with Humira’s concealment is that Abbott kept up its marketing effort while being aware of its potential health hazards.

 Patients who took Humira medicine and later had multiple of these side effects started suing Abbott over the past few years.
 According to evidence that has been revealed, the FDA started sending Abbott complaints about adverse effects they received from patients as early as 2002, yet the medication was neither taken off the market nor changed in any way.